-- Make sure you have all the facts.
-In order to reach the right solutions, we must be as fully informed as possible. - Ask yourself: What specifically am I being asked to do?
+- Ask yourself: What specifically am I being asked to do?
 Does it seem unethical or improper?
 In every situation, use your judgment and common sense.
 If something seems unethical or improper, it probably is. - Discuss the problem with your supervisor/manager or the Chief Compliance Officer.
 This is the basic guidance for all situations.
-In many cases, your supervisor/manager or the Chief Compliance Officer will be able to provide guidance and answer questions.

-- Seek help from other Company resources.
+In many cases, your supervisor/manager or the Chief Compliance Officer will be able to provide guidance and answer questions. - Seek help from other Company resources.
 If you are uncomfortable with discussing a compliance issue with your supervisor/manager or the Chief Compliance Officer, you should discuss it with the Chairman of the Audit Committee.
-You may also call the hotline available pursuant to the Company's Procedures for Reporting Concerns about Accounting, Auditing, or Other Compliance Matters. - You may report ethical violations in confidence and without fear of retaliation.
-If you are involved in or are aware of a compliance issue and seek to report it anonymously, you may do so by reporting the issue through the Company's hotline noted above.
+You may also call the hotline available pursuant to the Company's Procedures for Reporting Concerns about Accounting, Auditing, or Other Compliance Matters (at 1-866-554-4634).

+- You may report ethical violations in confidence and without fear of retaliation.
+If you are involved in or are aware of a compliance issue and seek to report it anonymously, you may do so by reporting the issue through the Company's hotline noted above (at 1-866-554-4634).
 Your anonymity will be protected to the fullest extent practicable, consistent with applicable laws, regulations, and the requirements necessary to conduct a fair, thorough, and effective investigation of the conduct or matter.
-The Company will not permit retaliation of any kind against any person for a report made in good faith and pursuant to the provisions of this Code of a matter or conduct that the reporting person reasonably believes may constitute a violation of this Code or applicable laws, rules or regulations (except that appropriate disciplinary action may be taken against the reporting person if such person was involved in the violation). - Always ask first, act later: If you are unsure of what to do in any situation, seek guidance and ask questions before you act.
+The Company will not permit retaliation of any kind against any person for a report made in good faith and pursuant to the provisions of this Code of a matter or conduct that the reporting person reasonably believes may constitute a violation of this Code or applicable laws, rules or regulations (except that appropriate disciplinary action may be taken against the reporting person if such person was involved in the violation). - · Always ask first, act later: If you are unsure of what to do in any situation, seek guidance and ask questions before you act.